didds088/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - ls -t | head -n 10 that displays the 10 newest files in the current directory
 - sort | uniq -u takes a list of words as input and prints only words that appear exactly once
 - grep -e "root" /etc/passwd displays lines containing the pattern “root” from the file /etc/passwd
+- grep -c "bin" /etc/passwd displays the number of lines that contain the pattern “bin” in the file /etc/passwd